sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              Introduction to Mathematical
              Cryptography*.
 Springer, 2008.

 ..
+[HR2016]  Clemens Heuberger and Roswitha Rissner, "Computing
+             `J`-Ideals of a Matrix Over a Principal Ideal Domain", :arxiv:`1611.10308`, 2016.

+..
 [Hsu1996] Tim Hsu, "Identifying congruence subgroups of the modular
              group", Proc.
 AMS 124, no. 5, 1351-1359 (1996)